Senior Medication Safety: 9 Important Questions to Ask the Pharmacist

 senior medication safety

-Because seniors often take multiple medications, they’re at higher risk of drug interactions and negative side effects.
+Because seniors often take multiple medications, they’re at higher risk of drug interactions and adverse side effects.
 Pharmacists are medication experts who can help minimize these risks and keep seniors as healthy as possible.
-FamilyWize shares 9 essential questions to ask at the pharmacy when picking up your older adult’s prescriptions.
-They also give 3 tips on how to keep medication organized at home.
+FamilyWize shares nine essential questions to ask at the pharmacy when picking up your older adult’s prescriptions.
+They also provide three tips on how to keep medications organized at home.

-8 out of 10 seniors in the United States take at least one medication each day, and many older adults take three or more.
+Did you know that 8 out of 10 seniors in the United States take at least one medication each day, and many older adults take three or more?
+That's a lot of meds!

 According to the National Council on Patient Information and Education (NCPIE), this puts people aged 65 years and older at a significantly higher risk for drug interactions, adverse events, and medication errors.

-The best way to lower this risk is to make sure that your older adult’s pharmacist has a very clear picture of all the medications they take, including over-the-counter medicine.
+The best way to lower this risk is to ensure that your older adult’s pharmacist has a clear picture of all the medications they take, including over-the-counter medicines.

-Next, protect your older adult by making sure you, as caregiver, have an equally clear understanding of how those medications need to be stored and administered.
+Next, protect your loved one by ensuring you, as the caregiver, have a clear understanding of how those medications need to be stored and administered.

-Even though it takes a few extra minutes at the pharmacy counter, speaking to the pharmacist and asking questions is a great way for caregivers to keep older adults safe.
+Even though it takes a few extra minutes at the pharmacy counter, speaking to the pharmacist and asking questions is an excellent way for caregivers to keep older adults safe.

-Find out about 9 important questions to ask and 3 tips for keeping medication organized at home.
+Find out about nine essential questions to ask and three tips for keeping medication organized at home.

 Advertisement